gioblu/PJON/specification/PJON-protocol-specification-v3.1.md

 * Buses are identified with a 32 bits bus id
 * Many buses can coexist on the same medium
 * Synchronous and or asynchronous acknowledgement can be requested (see [Acknowledge specification v1.0](/specification/PJON-protocol-acknowledge-specification-v1.0.md))
-* Network services are identified with a 16 bits service identifier
+* Network services are identified with a 16 bits port id

 ### Bus